 A. Customer List

-In the Customers area, click the Export to Excel button to generate an export of your customer list:
+In the Customers area, click the Export button to generate an export of your customer list:

 Note that the Excel export includes fields for Address, Phone, and Email, even if they aren't showing on your on-screen view:

 B. Transaction List

 Next, go to the Reports area in QuickBooks and navigate to Sales and Customers Reports area.
 We're looking for a report that will provide a listing of your transactions to import to LGL.